US Manufacturing, Statistics, and Outlook

 Importance of Manufacturing in the U.S. Economy

 Manufacturing adds a lot of value to the power of the U.S. economy.
-Every dollar spent in manufacturing adds $1.89 in business growth in other supporting sectors.
+Every dollar spent in manufacturing adds $1.89 in business growth in other supporting sectors, according to the National Association of Manufacturers.
 These include retailing, transportation, and business services.

-The United States has 12.5 million manufacturing jobs.
+The United States has 12.75 million manufacturing jobs, according to the Bureau of Labor Statistics.
 That employs 8.5 percent of the workforce.
 These jobs pay 12 percent more than all others.
-In 2015, they earned an average of $82,023 per worker.
+In 2017, they earned an average of $84,832 per worker.
 This includes benefits.
-That's $26.50 per hour.
-Yet, more than 600,000 jobs are still waiting for workers with the right skills.
+That's $40.79 per hour.

 Manufacturing used to be a larger component of the U.S. economy.
-In 1970, it was 24.3 percent of GDP, much larger than it is today.
+In 1970, it was 24.3 percent of GDP, double what it was in 2018.

 Reasons for Decline